circular-o/circular/docs/pages/index.md

 - Positioning of dropdowns, tooltips, et al is handled by [Floating UI](https://floating-ui.com/)
 - Animations are courtesy of [animate.css](https://animate.style/)
 - Search is powered by [Lunr](https://lunrjs.com/)
-- The Shoelace logo was designed with a single shoelace by [Adam K Olson](https://twitter.com/adamkolson)